-Marie McCaffrey (President and Executive Director), co-founder of HistoryLink.org, graphic designer and book publication manager, member Board of Trustees, Seattle Public Library.
+Marie McCaffrey (President and Executive Director), co-founder of HistoryLink.org, graphic designer and book publication manager, former member Board of Trustees, Seattle Public Library.

 Michael Sullivan (Chair), Historic Preservationist and Principal at Artifacts Consulting, Inc. Michael also serves as an advisor from Washington State to the National Trust for Historic Preservation and is an adjunct faculty member at the University of Washington Tacoma.

 Jean Sherrard, (Vice-chair) Co-founder of Globe Radio Repertory and Artist-in-Residence at Hillside Student Community.
 He was the curator and photographer of the ‘Now and Then’ exhibit at the MOHAI, which led him to co-author the book Washington Then and Now with Paul Dorpat.

 Chris Smith Towne (Secretary), environmental policy consultant, and former member of the Central Puget Sound Growth Management Hearings Board.

 Greg Nickels (Treasurer) served eight years as the 51st Mayor of Seattle from January 1, 2001, through December 31, 2009.
 He is known as a leader in climate protection and was appointed by Barack Obama as alternate representative to the United Nations.

 Tessa Campbell, curator of collections, Hibulb Cultural Center.

 Michael Ellsworth, co-founder of Civilization, a design firm rooted in social change.

 Erasmo Gamboa, Ph.D, professor emeritus of history, University of Washington.
 Former Associate Professor of Chicano Studies and Adjunct Associate Professor of History and Latin American Studies at the UW.
 Professor Gamboa is the author of numerous articles and books on the history of Latinos in the Pacific Northwest.